On the time consistency of collective preferences

 \end{prop}

 \begin{proof} See \cite{gollierzeckh05} and \cite{wilson68}. \end{proof}

 In order to obtain the desired separability property for $U$, some additional results are borrowed from works on optimal risk sharing and syndicate theory.
-For instance, \citet{amerstoeck83} established a sufficient condition for aggregation that requires separability, based on initial findings by \citet{wilson68}.
-The condition is related to a class of utility functions representing individual preferences that yield linear sharing rules.\footnote{In an environment with risk averse agents, interpreting $\theta_t \in \Theta^n$ as the realization of some random variable with a known distribution, if individual utility functions belong to the hyperbolic absolute risk aversion (HARA) class with identical cautiousness, optimal sharing rules are linear.} The same class of utility functions satisfies an analogous property in terms of TCF. \begin{defn} A utility function $u:\mathbb{R}_+\!\to \underline{\mathbb{R}}$ satisfies \emph{linear absolute tolerance for consumption fluctuations} (LTCF) if it has the form
+In particular, \citet{amerstoeck83} established a sufficient condition for aggregation that requires separability, based on initial findings by \citet{wilson68}.
+The condition is related to a class of utility functions representing individual preferences that yield affine sharing rules.\footnote{In an environment with risk averse agents, interpreting $\theta \in \Theta^n$ as the realization of some random variable with a known distribution, if individual utility functions belong to the hyperbolic absolute risk aversion (HARA) class with identical cautiousness, optimal sharing rules are affine functions.} The same class of utility functions satisfies an analogous property in terms of TCF. \begin{defn} A periodic utility function $u:\mathbb{R}_+\!\to \underline{\mathbb{R}}$ satisfies the property of \emph{affine tolerance for consumption fluctuations} (ATCF) if it has the form